 This is where most covered call traders stall.
 They can execute individual trades, but they can't answer the most basic question: Is this working?

 Covered call portfolio tracking separates the pros from the hobbyists.
-It's not enough to collect premium; you need to know what kind of premium you're collecting relative to your risk.
-You need to spot which positions are dragging down returns and which are carrying weight.
+It's the counterpart to our covered call strategy guide and rolling decisions framework.
+Without these metrics, you can't optimize your entry strikes, expiration selection, or rolling triggers.
 Most importantly, you need to optimize for the metric that actually matters to your financial goals.

 Portfolio Income Calculator